-Most of us are on a permanent mission to get more done, and as a Productivity Coach, it’s my job to help you with this mission!
+Most of us are on a permanent mission to get more done, and it’s my job to help you with this mission!

 In my work, I get to see first-hand the mistakes that people make that end up blocking their productivity which is why I’m sharing the top 3 mistakes (and simple ways of fixing them) so that YOU can become your most productive self this year.